gabrielegenovese/Emotion-Detection-from-Image-and-Text/README.md

   - `/scripts`: Individual scripts or modules.
   - `/notebooks`: Jupyter notebooks or similar.
 - `/tests`: Test cases for your application.
-- `/docs`: Additional documentation in text format (e.g., LaTeX or Word)
+- `/docs`: Additional documentation in text format (e.g., LaTeX or Word).
+- `/public`: Folder where GitLab pages will write static website.
-- `/public`: Pages in rich format (e.g., HTML, Markdown, JavaScript)
+- `index.html`: Documentation in rich format (e.g., HTML, Markdown, JavaScript), will populate `public`.

 ## Contribution
 Guidelines for contributing to the project (if applicable).